 Yes.
 If you are currently attending high school, please consider staying in school until you know that you have been accepted into the Gateway to College program.

-Most students are in Gateway to College for two to three years.
+Most students are in Gateway to College for one to two years.

 You will be enrolled in a Gateway to College learning community at the Westminster Campus of Front Range Community College.